dataset-ninja/cwfid/README.md

-# cwfid: A Crop/Weed Field Image Dataset
+# A Crop/Weed Field Image Dataset

-cwfid: A Crop/Weed Field Image Dataset
+CWFID is a dataset for semantic segmentation, object detection, instance segmentation tasks.